-Before each match your team can choose special moves to assign to each player - power shots with ludicrous curve, super dribbling (making the ball stick to your foot), and a Barge power to push players out of the way.
+Before each match, your team can choose special moves to assign to each player - power shots with a crazy-big curve, super dribbling (making the ball stick to your foot), and a Barge power to push players out of the way.
 A full world cup tournament is offered, which up to 8 human players can partake in, as well as single exhibition matches.
 The action replays feature a VCR-style control.

 There are no reviews for this game.

 |Computer and Video Games (CVG)||DOS||Aug, 1994||78 out of 100||78|